rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 The Reseller Tools section provides reseller options for Rackspace Email, such as adding new customers, managing reseller administrators, domains, sites, and gaining access to the reseller Partner Portal.

-Following are some of the options available in Reseller Tools section:
+Following are some of the options available in the Reseller Tools section:

 - **Customers** - List customers for your reseller account.
 - **Add customers** - Add new customers to your reseller account.